Skip to content

 Marketplace architecture

-The marketplace consists of a smart contract that is deployed on-chain, and the sales and purchasing modules that are part of the node software.
-The sales module is responsible for posting storage requests to the smart contract.
-The purchasing module is its counterpart that storage providers use to determine which storage requests they are interested in.
+The marketplace consists of a smart contract that is deployed on-chain, and the purchasing and sales modules that are part of the node software.
+The purchasing module is responsible for posting storage requests to the smart contract.
+The sales module is its counterpart that storage providers use to determine which storage requests they are interested in.

 Smart contract